Mozambican Marine Conservation Project

 Work towards integral marine conservation in one of the most marine-rich locations on earth!

-In the tiny and idyllic beach town of Tofo, lies an ocean paradise complemented by pristine beaches and the warm waters of the Indian ocean.
+In the tiny and idyllic beach town of Barra, lies an ocean paradise complemented by pristine beaches and the warm waters of the Indian ocean.
 The coral reefs here are bustling with exceptional marine life, and you’ll find whale sharks, manta rays, reef sharks and even seasonal humpback whales visiting the shorelines, making this location the perfect spot for conservation research and incredible scuba diving!

 Monitoring the health of coral reefs, as wells as marine life and their behaviour, is key to understanding the potential threats they face and how to minimise them.
 With the world’s oceans facing the perils of pollution, climate change, unsustainable fishing practices and poaching, this project was established in 2014 to protect the regions marine megafauna and conserve the underwater ecosystems they inhabit.

-As a volunteer, you’ll have the opportunity to complete a world recognised PADI dive qualification, alongside contributing to scientific research and helping to design regulations to preserve and protect marine species and ecosystems in the area.
+As a volunteer, you’ll have the opportunity to complete a world recognised RAID dive qualification, alongside contributing to scientific research and helping to design regulations to preserve and protect marine species and ecosystems in the area.
 Through research dives, surveys, monitoring, shark tagging and more, you’ll gain knowledge and experience in marine biology and conservation, whilst diving in one of the most species-rich locations in the world.
-You’ll also take part in a number of community initiatives such as beach clean-ups, school visits and community events, helping to promote marine conservation and education to the people of Tofo.
+You’ll also take part in a number of community initiatives such as beach clean-ups, school visits and community events, helping to promote marine conservation and education to the people of Barra & Tofo.
 So, to make a difference both above and beneath the waves, dive into this incredibly diverse marine conservation experience today!

 Diving with Whale Sharks

-Diving in a global hotspot for the world’s largest fish, you’ll contribute to the research of whale sharks that visit the area.
-Over 850 individual whale sharks have been identified just off the coast of Tofo, and as a volunteer, you’ll help to photograph their ‘fingerprint’ markings, as well as any scarring, injuries or abrasions.
+Whale Shark Monitoring Diving in a global hotspot for the world’s largest fish, you’ll contribute to the research of whale sharks that visit the area.
+Over 850 individual whale sharks have been identified just off the coast of Barra & Tofo, and as a volunteer, you’ll help to photograph their ‘fingerprint’ markings, as well as any scarring, injuries or abrasions.
 You’ll also gather information such as sex, behaviour and characteristics of each whale shark, alongside population and GPS location.
 All data is uploaded to a database and analysed later with the help of the project researchers.

 Diving with Manta Rays